L-as/kanji-xcompose/README.md

 ## Set-up

-Just pipe in the kanjidic2.xml file and it will spit out a compose file.
+Just pipe in the kanjidic2.xml file from https://www.edrdg.org/wiki/index.php/KANJIDIC_Project and it will spit out a compose file.
 You will also need to use the corresponding XKB layout when attempting to compose kanji.
 To use the XKB layout, simply put the file into ~/.xkb/symbols/ with a fitting name (e.g. "kanji-xcompose") and switch to that layout.
 E.g. with sway: `swaymsg input '*' xkb_layout kanji-xcompose`

 ## Writing kana